momochi000/typewar/README.md

   Damage counters (numbers flying off hits)

   Rails backend loads text dictionaries and sends them to the game engine

-  Player attacking the monster sends text fragment from the player to the enemy

   text fragments should have a pointer to it's collection, and the collection should have a pointer to it's owner.
 The spawner should as well.